Get Your Eco-Wear On

-The activewear market is pretty saturated right now, but unfortunately, it’s mostly full of cheaply made fabrics that disintegrate too quickly and can contain a slew of different chemicals and retardants, like chemicals to achieve wicking and antibacterial properties, which are harmful for our bodies and the earth.
+The activewear market is saturated right now.
+Sadly, the eco-friendly activewear market is not.
+Much of what is popular in the activewear market is cheaply made fabrics that fall apart too quickly and can contain dangerous chemicals.
+Chemicals to achieve wicking and antibacterial properties are harmful for our bodies and the earth, and are common in activewear.
 Additionally, synthetic clothes that end up in a landfill pose the same environmental hazard as plastic bottles and other non-biodegradable materials.
-Even cotton fabrics pose a health and environmental risk as cotton is considered one of the dirtiest crops on the planet, using 25% of the world’s insecticides & 10% of the world’s pesticides, and contaminates over 13 million acres of farmland.
+Even cotton fabrics pose a health and environmental risk.
+Cotton is considered one of the dirtiest crops on the planet, using 25% of the world’s insecticides & 10% of the world’s pesticides, and contaminates over 13 million acres of farmland.

 TEEKI